Jinntec/fore-docs/content/getstarted/hello/_index.md

 ```

 Here we use a simple **Template Expression** to output the
 data of the node 'greeting'.
+In a later step we'll use controls
+to edit the data.

 A Template Expression is enclosed in curly brackets and binds to some data
 node in an instance.
-You can put them everywhere within the UI of a `<fx-fore>` element
+You can put them everywhere __within the UI__ of a `<fx-fore>` element
 either within text nodes or attributes nodes.